A gorgeously rich and creamy easy hazelnut milk recipe, rich in nutrients and made in minutes with raw hazelnuts.

-Often associated with rich desserts, chocolate gifts and that famous brand of chocolate hazelnut spread we all know.
-They’re a favourite ingredient at celebrations and special occasions, and always part of something fabulously indulgent.
+Hazelnuts are often associated with rich desserts, chocolate gifts and that famous brand of chocolate hazelnut spread we all know.

-Recipe ingredients.
+Recipe ingredients

-- Raw hazelnuts
+- Raw hazelnuts.

-- Pitted dates.
-I like zamali dates or medjool dates.
+- Pitted dates or maple syrup.

 The most difficult bit of making raw nut milk is remembering to soak the nuts.

-I like to leave them soaking in a bowl or a mason jar on the worktop overnight, and cover them with a clean tea towel to keep them clean.
+I like to leave them soaking in a bowl or a mason jar on the worktop overnight, and cover them with a tea towel to keep them clean.

 About hazelnuts.

-- chocolate,
+- chocolates

-- liqueur
+- milkshakes

-- spread,
+- butter

-- butter,
+- flour

-- flour.
+- desserts

 - apples